grazytiburcio/SingleScreenApp/README.md

 # SingleScreenApp
-Single Screen App made with Udacity.
+Single Screen App (Project 1) made with Udacity.
 This project is part of Android Basics by Google - Nanodegree Program.

 Project Overview: Design and implement a single screen app that displays information about a fictional small business.